JaapDanielse/AMG8833-Thermal-Camera/README.md

 # AMG8833-Thermal-Camera
-Thermal camera based on the AMG8833 IR sensor array
+Cheap and simple to build Thermal camera based on the AMG8833 IR sensor array